michaelKurowski/extensible-product-age/README.md

 # Generic web app
-This is an interactive periodic table app, created by me.
-It's perfect for being a base for other NodeJS + AngularJS apps.
+This is a mockup for eCommerce product page.
+## Assumptions
+App mockup is structured in such way that core logic and view is separated, and communicates via standarised inner API.
+This allows for:
+* Extending/Use core components without having to think about view There's separated directory `src/server/frontEnd/plugins` to keep custom logic from core logic provided by framework separated.
 ## How to use
 Clone a repository, and run `npm run deploy-prod` from `src/server/` in order to build the app, and then `npm start` to run a server locally.
 ## How to run dev environment
 After the repository is cloned run `npm run deploy-dev`.
 It will prepare the software for the first run.
 Once it will be finished, run `npm run start-dev`.
 Once started it'll listen to changes made in files, and automatically transpile the code that you write.
-It will also serve your changes under port `80`.
+It will also serve your changes under port `8081`.

 ## How to run tests
 All below commands should be run from src/server/